effiemincer/.NET-Task-Management-System/README.md

 - implement checks in Business layer found on page 16 of the general overview
 - add logic for calculated fields
+- change projected start date to be the same as scheduled start date for task everywhere